trolly98/pragma_log/README.md

 This creates a `myCategory` logging category that can be used to log different levels of information (info, debug, warning, error).

-### Declaring a Logging Category with a Custom Name
+### Declaring a Logging Category with a Custom Name 'in .cpp files'

 If you want to assign a custom name to the category, use `PRAGMA_DECLARE_LOGGING_CATEGORY_NAME(name, categoryName)`.